Muscle Size and Strength Standards for Ectomorphs

 The main thing to keep in mind when thinking about our genetic strength potential is that it’s closely tied to our muscular potential.
 In order to reach our strength potential, we first need to reach our muscular potential.
 Fortunately, strength and size are a happy couple that enjoys strolling hand in hand along the beach.
 Most things that increase strength can also increase muscle mass and vice versa.

-When we’re looking at this 235-pound target, we need to keep in mind that we’re talking about the average man here, and the average man is starting off with roughly 80 pounds of muscle mass.
-Then, during his first year of lifting, he can make it up to around 100 pounds of overall muscle mass.
-That means that he only needs to bulk up his chest musclestiny bit in order to have the horsepower he needs to bench 235 pounds.
+When we’re looking at this 235-pound target, we need to keep in mind that we’re talking about the average man here.
+The average man starts off with roughly 80 pounds of muscle mass.
+Then, during his first year of lifting, he can increase to around 100 pounds of overall muscle mass.
+That means that he only needs to bulk up his chest muscles a tiny bit to have the horsepower he needs to bench 235 pounds.

 Illustration of a skinny ectomorph doing the bench press with long arms and a thin ribcage.